 Where the target SMETS1 ESME or SMETS1 GSME may record such Billing Data Log (with its SMETS1 meaning) entries after midnight UTC even when the Billing Calendar (with its SMETS1 meaning) specifies midnight UTC then the SMETS1 Response may contain Timestamps (with their MMC meanings) reflecting the delayed recording.

+The provision of Clause 18.17 (e) apply to this Service Request

+Where, pursuant to clause 18.42(g), the target SMETS1 GSME has stored LogEntries (with its MMC meaning) at different date-times than required by the Billing Calendar (with its SMETS1 meaning), the SMETS1 Response shall contain corresponding LogEntries.

 Retrieve Billing Data Log (Payment Based Debt Payments) (SRV 4.4.4),

 This section intentionally left blank